$nbsp;

 At first I thought I would just keep it simple and do straight HTML.
 But after working on it, I realized it isn't really possible to make a 'site' with just HTML anymore.
 I considered using Drupal for the entire site, but doing anything seemed like a big hassle.
 Drupal is pretty cool and I want to try to use it again in the future.
 But for now I just want to get my site up.
 So I decided to just use straight PHP and do all the content reuse myself.

-Japanese Input on Ubuntu Linux 10.04 LTS Lucid Lynx
+Japanese Input on Ubuntu 16.04 LTS Xenial Xerus

 Wedding Convention = Lots of Free Stuff